 Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

-Ophrys araneola grows in a range of habitats but they are always on alkaline substrates: open sunny woodlands, unimproved grassland and the edges of rocky paths in France are good places to look for this distinctive orchid.
+Ophrys sphegodes subsp. araneola grows in a range of habitats but always on alkaline substrates.
+Open sunny woodlands, unimproved grassland and the edges of rocky paths in France are good places to look for this distinctive orchid.

-Ophrys areneola flowers from the end of March and up to the beginning of May, often at the same time as other closely related orchids making the problem of accurate identification even more problematic.
+This orchid flowers from the end of March up to the beginning of May, often at the same time as other closely related orchids making the problem of accurate identification even more problematic.

-The plants on this page were photographed in the Cevennes, close to Florac, at the end of April.
+The plants shown on this page were photographed in the Cevennes, near to Florac, and near to Saint Remeze in the Ardeche at the end of April.

 The Plant List

 Henrik AErenlund Pedersen & Niels Faurholdt (2007) Ophrys - The Bee Orchids of Europe; Kew

 Pierre Delforge (2005) Orchids of Europe, North Africa and the Middle East; A&C Black

 Les Orchidees de France, Belgique et Luxemborg; Parthenope Collection